- Building construction plan review

 Sign regulations for Owensboro, Whitesville, and Daviess County are included in Article 9 of the Zoning Ordinance 97kb.

-Direct questions about sign permits to Jim Mischel.
+Direct questions about sign permits to Matt Warren.

 Street Access Points.
 The locations of vehicular access points along streets are based on the functional class of each street.
 Access to building developments located along arterial or major collector streets in the Owensboro Urban Service Area are subject to the driveway spacing standards and the policies for applying those standards, as specified in the adopted “Access Management Manual for the Owensboro-Daviess County Urban Area.”
 Access to building developments located along all minor collector or local streets, and along major streets or roads outside the Urban Service Area, are limited as follows: The total width of all driveways shall not exceed forty percent (40%) of the lot width as measured at the building setback line.
 For residential development, no point of access shall be allowed within ten feet (10′) of the right-of-way line of an intersecting street.
 For nonresidential development, no point of access to a street or to a shared development driveway shall be allowed within fifty feet (50′) of the right-of-way line of an intersecting street (disregarding alleys), unless less existing lot frontage exists, in which case it shall be located as far from the intersecting street as possible.
 The widths of driveways are based upon the uses they serve.

-Direct questions about street access points in relation to subdivision plats or development plans to Brian Howard.
-Direct questions about street access points in relation to building permits or parking lot permits to Jim Mischel.
+Direct questions about street access points in relation to subdivision plats or development plans to Mike Hill.
+Direct questions about street access points in relation to building permits or parking lot permits to Matt Warren.

 Subdivision of Land, Plats.
 The Owensboro Metropolitan Subdivision Regulations, adopted by the planning commission, govern the division of land and physical improvements that will be installed on developed property, such as streets, sewers, storm water facilities, other utilities, etc. The subdivision regulations are designed to encourage the development of sound, healthful, and economically stable residential, commercial, industrial, and public areas; to provide for safe, convenient, and efficient traffic circulation; to coordinate land developments in order to insure that our future physical growth will be orderly, efficient, and conducive to the minimum outlay of public and private expenditures in providing services to new growth areas; to minimize fire hazards; to provide for light and air in habitable structures; and to provide for the overall harmonious development of our entire community.